CollegeRideOut/BusyTutor/README.md

 - when exiting goes to parent
 - button to change between Tree and Env mode

+### Sep 7
+- Break statement
+- Using Global env as the frist env. cause it makes sense... for now

 ### Up Next

+- Waiting on desing
 - Environment visuals: polish node cards, spacing, and shadows
 - Movable layout: allow dragging nodes/groups
 - Collapsible nodes: toggle children open/closed with indicator